What Is Microsoft 365 GCC High? A Complete Guide for Defense Contractors

 Getting into GCC High isn't as simple as upgrading your existing Microsoft 365 subscription.
 The process involves the following steps:

-- Train users: The interface differs from commercial M365 in some areas
+- Train users: Train users since the interface differs from Commercial M365 in some areas.

 Timeline: Expect 1-6 months from start to full migration, depending on organization size and complexity.